 Midge / EmergersZebra Midge

-A simple yet deadly midge larva pattern known for its effectiveness in tailwaters and spring creeks.
+A simple yet effective midge larva pattern known for its effectiveness in tailwaters and spring creeks.
 The Zebra Midge mimics natural midge larvae with a segmented look and slender profile, making it a must-have fly year round.

 Year Round